-In our opinion, the accompanying unaudited condensed consolidated financial statements reflect all adjustments necessary to present fairly our financial position as of March 31, 2013 and the results of our operations and cash flows for our fiscal quarters ended March 31, 2013 and March 23, 2012.
+In our opinion, the accompanying unaudited condensed consolidated financial statements reflect all adjustments necessary to present fairly our financial position as of June 30, 2013 and the results of our operations for the fiscal quarters ended June 30, 2013 and June 15, 2012 and the periods from January 1, 2013 to June 30, 2013 and January 1, 2012 to June 15, 2012, and our cash flows for the periods from January 1, 2013 to June 30, 2013 and January 1, 2012 to June 15, 2012, and our cash flows for the periods from January 1, 2013 to June 30, 2013 and January 1, 2012 to June 15, 2012.
 Interim results are not necessarily indicative of full-year performance because of the impact of seasonal and short-term variations.

 Our financial statements include all of the accounts of the Company and its subsidiaries in accordance with U.S. GAAP.
 All intercompany accounts and transactions have been eliminated in consolidation.
-If the Company determines that it has an interest in a variable interest entity within the meaning of the FASB ASC 810.
-Consolidation, the Company will consolidate the entity when it is determined to be the primary beneficiary of the entity.
+If the Company determines that it has an interest in a variable interest entity within the meaning of the FASB ASC 810, Consolidation, the Company will consolidate the entity when it is determined to be the primary beneficiary of the entity.